Payday Loan Repayment 101

-Depending on your unique situation and the regulations in your home state, there may be as many as three repayment methods available when a due date come around: pay in full, make a partial payment or request an extension on your payment.
+Depending on your unique situation and the regulations in your home state, there may be as many as three repayment methods available when a due date comes around: pay in full, make a partial payment or request an extension on your payment.
 The terms governing payday loans vary widely from state to state, so be sure to check out our Rates & Terms page to review the details where you live.

 Generally, the best option is to repay a loan in full.
 In this case, the full amount owed — the amount borrowed plus interest and fees — is withdrawn from your checking account on or before the loan’s due date.
 Paying in full is almost always the best option because it means less spent in fees and interest.
 These additional charges can start to build up if you split your payments or get an extension.

 Another option is to make partial payments on the payday loan.
 Partial payments are periodic payments that reduce the total loan fees and principal over time, but result in a larger total repayment as interest accumulates.